The Indian War of Independence (book): Inspiration

 The book was influenced by histories of the French Revolution, the American Revolution and Indian histories of the Maratha conquests.

 Savarkar was inspired by the Italian revolutionary Giuseppe Mazzini's assertion that the history of a revolution must consider "the principles and motives of the people involved", and referred to the First Italian War of Independence as an example for the Indian historians to consider.

 Karl Marx had published a short article named "The Indian Revolt" in the New-York Tribune in 1857.
 Some later writers have wrongly claimed that Karl Marx inspired Savarkar's use of the term "war of independence" for the event.
 Marx never used the term to describe the 1857 revolt, although a volume of his articles was published in Moscow in 1959 under the title The First Indian War of Independence 1857–1859.
 This volume was based on a Russian-language edition, whose title does not use the term "First".
 The title may have been inspired by Savarkar's book, whose original edition did not use the term "First" either.
 The word "first" appears in an edition of Savarkar's book published in 1945 in Kuala Lumpur.
 The edition, titled The Volcano, or The First War of Indian Independence, was published by the Indian National Army (INA) and the Japanese Ministry of Propaganda.
+The book is said to have inspired the formation of the Rani of Jhansi Regiment.